 What you'll love about the recipe

-- Irresistible black bean cookies are rich and chocolatey with a soft, fudgy texture
+- Irresistible chocolate black bean cookies are rich and chocolatey with a soft, fudgy, soft texture and gooey chocolate chunks

-- This healthy chocolate cookie recipe is high in fibre, with nearly 7g of protein per cookie.
-The cookies are also lower in calories, saturated fat and sugar than a conventional recipe
+- This healthy chocolate cookie recipe is high in fibre, and has nearly 7g of protein per cookie (without using protein powder!).
+The cookies are also lower in calories, saturated fat and sugar than a conventional recipe.
+They are refined sugar free

-- Allergy-friendly black bean cookies are naturally gluten free.
-There's no flour of any kind in the recipe.
-They are also dairy free and made without butter
+- Allergy-friendly chocolate black bean cookies are naturally gluten-free.
+There's no flour in the recipe.
+They are also dairy-free and made without butter

-- These healthy flourless chocolate chip cookies are very quick and easy to make
+- These healthy flourless chocolate chip cookies are very quick and easy to make, using simple everyday ingredients

-Adding beans and pulses to desserts and sweet treats in place of flour is a great trick to make your recipes healthier and add more protein, fibre and nutrients.
-The beans are easily disguised, and you won't notice the taste.
-You might also like these bean brownies or chocolate chickpea dip.
+Adding beans and pulses to desserts and sweet treats in place of flour is a great trick to make your recipes healthier and add more plant protein, fibre and nutrients.

 Ingredients